 Are chile rellenos spicy?

 This chile relleno casserole is not spicy.
-If you’re looking for a spicier version, you could use a spicy cheese in the filling such as habanero or pepper jack, or add some hot sauce to the egg batter.
+If you’re looking for a spicier version, you could use a spicy cheese in the filling, or add hot sauce to the batter.

 A dish of chile relleno casserole topped with cheddar cheese and chopped cilantro.